rrwick/Bacsort/README.md

 #### Do bacterial species really exist?

 Tough question.
-Yes and no. Check out the papers linked to in the intro.
+Yes and no. Check out the papers linked in the intro.
 Regardless of your stance on the matter, humans love to categorise things, so even if the concept of a bacterial species can be a bit shaky, I think bacterial species names are here to stay!

 #### What level of divergence defines a species?